ehmicky/autoserver/docs/schema.md

 # Schema

-The schema specifies information about the data model and the business logic.
+The schema specifies information about the data collections and the business logic.

 # Configuration